JetBrains/intellij-platform-gradle-plugin/integration-tests/README.md

 The very first job is `Collect Modules` which, using the dedicated [`list_integration_test_modules.main.kts`](../.github/scripts/list_integration_test_modules.main.kts) Kotlin Script that dynamically lists available modules stored in the [`integration-tests`](../integration-tests) directory.

-Each variation triggers the Gradle `integrationTest` dedicated task that each subproject can configure – i.e., to make it dependent on other tasks.
+Each variation executes the `verify.main.kts` script which should execute a Gradle task required for the test.
-The output of this run is stored in the module's `./build/integrationTestOutput.txt` file, which is further passed to the module's `verify.main.kts` script.
+The Gradle task execution is performed via the `runGradleTask()` function, which returns build log that can be used for verification of the build correctness.

 ### Integration Tests structure